truenas/middleware/docs/userguide/freenas_services.rst

 .. image:: images/filezilla.png

 The messages within the client indicate that the FTP connection is successful.
 The user can now navigate the contents of the root folder on the remote site—this is the volume/dataset that was specified in the FTP service configuration.
 The user can also transfer files between the local site (their system) and the remote site (the FreeNAS® system).

 .. _FTP in chroot:

 FTP in chroot
 ~~~~~~~~~~~~~

-If you require your users to authenticate before accessing the data on the FreeNAS® system, you will need to either create a user account for each user or
+If you require your users to authenticate before accessing the data on
+the FreeNAS® system, you will need to either create a user account for
-import existing user accounts using Active Directory or LDAP.
-If you then create a ZFS dataset for each user, you can chroot each user so that they are
+each user or import existing user accounts using Active Directory or
+LDAP.
+If you then create a ZFS dataset for each user, you can chroot
-limited to the contents of their own home directory.
-Datasets provide the added benefit of configuring a quota so that the size of the user's home directory
+each user so that they are limited to the contents of their own home
+directory.
+Datasets provide the added benefit of configuring a quota
-is limited to the size of the quota.
+so that the size of the user's home directory is limited to the size
+of the quota.

 To configure this scenario:

 #.
-Create a ZFS dataset for each user in :menuselection:`Storage --> Volumes`.
-Click an existing :menuselection:`ZFS volume --> Create ZFS Dataset` and set
+Create a ZFS dataset for each user in
+    :menuselection:`Storage --> Volumes`.
+Click an existing
+    :menuselection:`ZFS volume --> Create ZFS Dataset` and set
     an appropriate quota for each dataset.
-Repeat this process to create a dataset for every user that will need access to the FTP service.
+Repeat this process to
+    create a dataset for every user that needs access to the FTP
+    service.

 #.
-If you are not using AD or LDAP, create a user account for each user in :menuselection:`Account --> Users --> Add User`.
-For each user, browse to the
+If you are not using AD or LDAP, create a user account for each
+    user in :menuselection:`Account --> Users --> Add User`.
+For each
-    dataset created for that user in the "Home Directory" field.
-Repeat this process to create a user account for every user that will need access to the FTP
+    user, browse to the dataset created for that user in the "Home
+    Directory" field.
+Repeat this process to create a user account for
-    service, making sure to assign each user their own dataset.
+    every user that needs access to the FTP service, making sure to
+    assign each user their own dataset.

 #.
-Set the permissions for each dataset in :menuselection:`Storage --> Volumes`.
-Click the "Change Permissions" button for a dataset to assign a user
+Set the permissions for each dataset in
+    :menuselection:`Storage --> Volumes`.
+Click the "Change
+    Permissions" button for a dataset to assign a user account as
-    account as "Owner" of that dataset and to set the desired permissions for that user.
+    "Owner" of that dataset and to set the desired permissions for
+    that user.
 Repeat for each dataset.

-    .. note:: for FTP, the type of client does not matter when it comes to the type of ACL.
-This means that you always use Unix ACLs, even if Windows clients
+    .. note:: For FTP, the type of client does not matter when it
+              comes to the type of ACL.
+This means that you always use
-       will be accessing FreeNAS® via FTP.
+              Unix ACLs, even if Windows clients will be accessing
+              FreeNAS® via FTP.

 #.
-Configure FTP in :menuselection:`Services --> FTP` with the following attributes:
+Configure FTP in :menuselection:`Services --> FTP` with these
+    attributes:

     * "Path": browse to the parent volume containing the datasets

-    * make sure the boxes for "Allow Anonymous Login" and "Allow Root Login" are **unchecked**
+    * make sure the boxes for "Allow Anonymous Login" and "Allow Root
+      Login" are **unchecked**

     * check the box "Allow Local User Login"

     * check the box "Always Chroot"

 #.
-Start the FTP service in :menuselection:`Services --> Control Services`.
-Click the red "OFF" button next to FTP.
-After a second or so, it will change to a
+Start the FTP service in
+    :menuselection:`Services --> Control Services`.
+Click the red
+    "OFF" button next to FTP.
+After a second or so, it will change to
-    blue "ON", indicating that the service has been enabled.
+    a blue "ON", indicating that the service has been enabled.

 #.
-Test the connection from a client using a utility such as Filezilla.
+Test the connection from a client using a utility such as
+    Filezilla.

-To test this configuration in Filezilla, use the IP address of the FreeNAS® system, the Username of a user that has been associated with a dataset, and the
+To test this configuration in Filezilla, use the IP address of the
+FreeNAS® system, the Username of a user that has been associated with
-Password for that user.
-The messages should indicate that the authorization and the FTP connection are successful.
-The user can now navigate the contents of
+a dataset, and the Password for that user.
+The messages should
+indicate that the authorization and the FTP connection are successful.
-the root folder on the remote site—this time it is not the entire volume but the dataset that was created for that user.
-The user should be able to
+The user can now navigate the contents of the root folder on the
+remote site—this time it is not the entire volume but the dataset that
+was created for that user.
+The user should be able to transfer files
-transfer files between the local site (their system) and the remote site (their dataset on the FreeNAS® system).
+between the local site (their system) and the remote site (their
+dataset on the FreeNAS® system).

 .. _Encrypting FTP: